 The Spark SP III is an ultralight sleeping bag with 850+ goose down with an UltraDry glaze, preventing the absorption of moisture which adds extra weight to your sleeping bag.
 If you’re going on a cycling tour, hiking trip or adventure race, you’ll want a sleeping bag that’ll support you through it all.

 Now, with year-round support, you’re going to be paying slightly higher for this sleeping bag in comparison to the other Spark bags.
-This sleeping costs approx $460 which is a little steep for those who are beginner hikers and campers.
 However, if you’re an avid outdoor enthusiast, you’re well aware of the importance of a high-quality sleeping bag.

 Users generally don’t have any complaints with this sleeping bag.
 Users are very happy with the quality of the bag and the protection they’re provided against the elements.
 If you have a larger budget and will be needing a sleeping bag for year-round activities, then opt for the Spark III.